- February 17, 2014

 - The game features a beautifully hand-drawn art style that enhances the storytelling experience.

-- The narrative is emotionally engaging, tackling themes of loss, adolescence, and personal growth.
+- The narrative is emotionally engaging, exploring themes of loss, regret, and the complexities of growing up.

-- The soundtrack is well-composed and effectively sets the mood throughout the game.
+- The soundtrack is well-composed, effectively setting the mood and complementing the game's atmosphere.

 “The basis for its drama may be as old as time, but the story manages to freshen it up by focusing on a different kind of consequences, as well as by refusing to add any sort of superficial silver lining to them.”